ganeshwadule/Blogging-Application/README.md

 ### User Authentication
 - Secure registration and login with JWT.
-- Role-based access for admin, author, and reader permissions.

 ### Rich Text Editor
 - Intuitive editor for creating and formatting posts.